-The Tourism, Hospitality & Resort Management Program is a college preparatory program that integrates unique high school courses with practical work experience in the field.
+The Tourism, Hospitality & Resort Management Academy is a college preparatory program that integrates unique high school courses with practical work experience in the field.
 Classes stress communications, problem solving, teamwork and computer skills.
 Students learn about cultures and destinations worldwide while exploring career opportunities in the world's largest industry.
 Field trips and paid internships allow the student to gain real world experience in the tourism field.
 The Tourism, Hospitality and Resort Management Choice Program is a model program of over 550 schools nationwide established to promote educational excellence by the National Academy Foundation.
-All students applying to these programs must meet the following eligibility criteria: 3 Favorable Teacher Recommendations.
+There are no eligibility criteria required for students applying to these programs.
+3 Favorable Teacher Recommendations.